A multistep strategy for polynomial system solving over finite fields and a new algebraic attack on the stream cipher Trivium: complexity

 We can ask now if there is an optimal choice for the subset $\{k_1,\ldots,k_r\}\subset\{1,\ldots,n\}$ with respect to the main complexity formula $C_2$.
 Recall that in this formula the last step is fixed as $k_r = k'' = \min\{1\leq k\leq n \mid p_B(k) = 0\}$.
 In other words, the step $k''$ is the least integer such that $\GBElimLin(H\cup E, D)$ ($H$ is a generating set of $J + L$ and $E = \{x_1 - a_1,\ldots,x_{k''} - a_{k''}\}$) obtains $\NRV\leq B$ for all guesses $(a_1,\ldots,a_{k''})\in\FF^{k''}$.
 We have then the following result.

 \begin{theorem} The minimum value of the complexity $C_2$ is obtained for $k_i = i$ $(1\leq i\leq k'')$, that is, for the maximum number of steps. \end{theorem}

 \begin{proof} To prove the statement is true, it is sufficient to show that each time we add a new step between two steps or before all steps, the sum $C_2$ decreases.
-Let $1\leq k < l < m\leq k''$ be three consecutive steps in the algorithm \MultiSolve.
-We distinguish two cases.
+We distinguish these two cases.

 {\em Case 1}.
-If all three steps occur and $k$ is not the first one, the formula $C_2$ contains the following two summands
+Let $1\leq k < l < m\leq k''$ be three consecutive steps in the algorithm \MultiSolve.
+In other words, we consider $l$ as the step that we possibly add in between two steps.
+If all three steps occur, the formula $C_2$ contains the following two summands

 Otherwise, if step $l$ is missing, we have a single corresponding summand in $C_2$, namely

 Note that all remaining summands in $C_2$ are the same in these two subcases.
 Now, since